Cholla Wood (Cactus Wood) Bioactive Hardscape Guide

 Each is a little pocket in which epiphytes can be securely placed (or, more likely, glued – let’s be honest).
 It’s common practice to bundle the roots in with some sphagnum moss and then secure it to the wood.

-Of course, the plant choice will depend on the conditions of your tank:
+Of course, the plant choice will depend on the conditions of your tank and the size of the cholla wood branch (bigger is better here):

 • Semi-aquatic plants like Bucephalandra or Anubias can thrive both submerged in an aquarium or epiphytically in a terrarium.
 They look best when paired with a vibrant moss, e.g., Java Moss (which can also work in both).